Queen Choice Awards

-"Queen Choice Awards" is the second episode of the sixteenth season of RuPaul's Drag Race.
-Becky G is a guest judge, and former contestant Derrick Barry also makes a guest appearance as the host of the episode's talent show.

-Geneva Karr and Plane Jane place in the top two and face off in a lip-sync to "Shower" by Becky G. Plane Jane is the winner.
+"Queen Choice Awards" is the second episode of the sixteenth season of the American television series RuPaul's Drag Race.
+It originally aired on January 11, 2024.
+The episode's main challenge tasks the contestants with performing in a talent show.
+Becky G is a guest judge.
+Love Connie and Ts Madison makes guest appearances for the mini-challenge and former contestant Derrick Barry also appears as the talent show's host.
+Geneva Karr and Plane Jane place in the top two and face off in a lip-sync contest to "Shower" by Becky G. Plane Jane is declared the winner.

 Episode

-Former contestant Derrick Barry hosts the episode's main challenge, which is a talent show.
+Former contestant Derrick Barry hosts the main challenge, which is a talent show.